Revolutionizing the Healthcare Industry

 New technologies and the way we approach patient care as a nation continues to transform the healthcare industry as we know it.
-Using a forward-looking approach to research and development, Florida is considered a pioneer in healthcare — an industry that makes up roughly 12 percent of all employment statewide and is expected to increase 25.6 percent through 2026.
+Using a forward-looking approach to research and development, Florida is considered a pioneer in healthcare — an industry that makes up roughly 12% of all employment statewide and is expected to increase 25.6% through 2026.
 In turn, medical and wellness startups are making their way to the area, creating a need for a qualified workforce.

 Leading the Charge in Healthcare Innovation

 The UCF Academic Health Sciences Center is leading the way in healthcare education by bringing together various disciplines where faculty and students can focus on academics, research and practice.
-Home to the UCF Lake Nona Medical Center, the UCF Lake Nona Cancer Center, UCF Student Health Services and UCF Health, the center is a model for medical education in the 21st century.
+Home to the UCF Lake Nona Hospital, the UCF Lake Nona Cancer Center, the College of Health Professions and Sciences, the College of Nursing, and UCF Health, the center is a model for medical education in the 21st century.
 From nursing and biomedical sciences to athletic training and physical therapy, students have an opportunity to fulfill a number of careers within healthcare.

 Our healthcare programs not only look at what students learn, but also how they learn.
 Through interprofessional education, students from each discipline collaborate together — gaining a better understanding of the various roles and scopes of practice within healthcare.
 This allows them to practice hands-on communication skills, develop mutual trust and respect, and provide quality patient care.
 For instance, physicians, nurses, pharmacists, therapists and social workers may work as part of a team to take what they have learned in the classroom and apply it to the real world.
 Upon completing their programs, each student will be prepared for the future of healthcare and serving the community through their work.